 Full-day students will take two classes (one class in the morning and one in the afternoon).

-College credit is only offered through our credit-bearing Taste of College Program.
 Classes typically range from 2-5 credits.
-A student who successfully completes a Taste of College class will receive college credit that is transferrable to most universities.
+Students who successfully complete the course, will receive college credit that is transferable to most universities.

 The Intensive Studies and Non-Credit Courses include fun, hands-on activities, with little to no homework and no grades.
 You will be challenged, but also encouraged in your learning experience by the instructors.
 You may be asked to participate in a group activity or individual research project as part of the class experience.

-The Credit-Courses (Taste of College Program) will be college-level material and will consist of homework, projects, quizzes and tests that will influence your grade for the course.
+The Credit-Courses will consist of homework, projects, quizzes and tests that will influence your grade for the course.
 Professors will distribute a syllabus on the first day of class outlining the workload and what additional books and materials may need to be purchased for the course.

 If your class requires the use of a computer, accommodations will be made by the instructor.
 There are a number of computers available on campus that you may use during your lunch hour.
 See a list of public computer areas.
 Residential students may elect to bring a laptop computer.
 Residence halls are wired to provide Internet connection.

 For the Intensive Studies and Non-Credit Courses, books and course materials are included in the program costs.
-Students in the Credit Courses (Taste of College Program) will be responsible for purchasing their own books and course materials outlined by the professor.
-Taste of College students can purchase any books or other required items at the University bookstore, and these items are not included in tuition costs.
+Students enrolled in Credit Courses will be responsible for purchasing their own books and course materials outlined by the professor.
+Students can purchase any books or other required items at the University bookstore.

 Classes are held on the University of Rochester River Campus and the University of Rochester Medical Center, including the School of Medicine and Dentistry and the School of Nursing.
-Classes are taught by University of Rochester faculty and graduate students, and top local educators.
+Classes are taught by University of Rochester faculty and graduate students.

-If you are enrolled in an Intensive Studies program or Rochester Scholars morning class, you will attend class from 8:30 to 11:30 am.
+If you are enrolled in an Intensive Studies program or Non-Credit morning class, you will attend class from 8:30 to 11:30 am.
 Lunch will be served in the dining hall from 11:30 am to 1:00 pm.
-Afternoon Intensive Studies programs and Rochester Scholars classes run from 1:00 to 4:00 pm.
-Class times for students enrolled in credit-bearing undergraduate classes through the Taste of College program vary, but classes typically run for a total of three hours daily and are held three to five days a week.
+Afternoon Intensive Studies programs and Non-Credit classes run from 1:00 to 4:00 pm.
+Class times for students enrolled in credit-bearing coures vary, but classes typically run for a total of three hours daily and are held three to five days a week.

 Students will enjoy a wide range of food options at dining halls, coffee shops, and restaurants all over campus.
 Vegetarian and kosher meals are available at most locations or upon request, and the dining halls will work with students who have dietary concerns.
 Further information can be found through Dining Services.

-An on-campus dining plan is included in the residential program costs.
-Breakfast, lunch, and dinner will be served Monday through Friday.
-Brunch and dinner will be served Saturday and Sunday.
+An on-campus dining plan is included in the residential program costs which includes breakfast, lunch, and dinner.
 Upon arrival, residential students will be issued an ID card, which they may use for dining services on campus.
-Money left over on a student’s meal plan at the end of the program is nonrefundable.

-For commuter students, lunch in the campus dining hall is provided daily.
+For commuter students, lunch in the campus dining hall is provided Monday through Friday.

 Commuter students will be responsible for getting to and from campus.